 - HP USB format tool

-- Download the HP USB format tool and format your external USB hard drive using the NTFS file system.
+- Format your external USB hard drive using the NTFS file system.
 In addition make sure to set the Volume label to USB:

 - Next, from Windows, Click Start > Run, type diskpart and press Enter